 Anthony Seeger was hired as a professor of Anthropology in the position left vacant by the tragic and untimely death of Alan Merriam.
 Seeger's new appointment also included the directorship of the Archives of Traditional Music.
 Seeger worked to revise agreements with depositors, giving the Archives more control over long-term decision-making about access to collections.
 His most significant legacy was guiding the move of the Archives into a facility in Morrison Hall.
 For the first time, the Archives were housed in a space that was designed as an archive.
 With the assistance of Chancellor Herman B Wells, Seeger worked with the Hoagy Carmichael family to establish a special room as part of the archives that would showcase the legacy of Hoagy Carmichael.
 In addition to the Hoagy Carmichael collection coming to the Archives of Traditional Music, the Hoagy Carmichael room was constructed as part of the Archives and has served as a place for lectures, performances, receptions, symposia, and other special events.
 It was during Seegers' tenure as director that the Archives followed the Federal Cylinder Project of 1979 and was awarded an NEH grant to make preservation tape copies of the nearly 7,000 cylinder recordings in the ATM holdings and rehoused the cylinders for better long-term storage.
 In 1988, Seeger left Indiana University to become director of the new Smithsonian Folkways division where he successfully created a new recording production company out of the remnants of Moses Asch's Folkways Records.
 Since leaving Indiana University he continued his work with the Suya people of the Brazilian Amazon and has been active in indigenous peoples' rights issues.
 He also served as president of the Society for Ethnomusicology between 1991-1993.

 Ruth M. Stone became director in 1988 and strengthened the Archives' legacy by sponsoring academic conferences and securing state-of-the-art compact shelving for collection storage.
-Stone was a graduate of the IU Folklore Institute and had worked as one of the many graduate students in the Archives form the growing ethnomusicology program.
+Stone was a graduate of the IU Folklore Institute and had worked as one of the many graduate students in the Archives from the growing ethnomusicology program.
 One of the most important efforts during her tenure was the development of the relationship with the Laura Boulton Foundation and the acquisition of the Laura Boulton Collection, consisting of thousands of recordings and an accompanying endowment.
 Stone is an important scholar of Liberian music and culture and she also oversaw the addition of several important collections of Liberian materials to the Archives.
 She left the position in 1995 to become Chair of the Folklore Institute.
 Like Frank Gillis and Anthony Seeger before her, she also served as president of the Society for Ethnomusicology (1995-1997).
 Ruth Stone returned to the Archives to serve as an interim director between 2000 to 2002 and continues to be a tireless supporter of the activities of the Archives.

 Gloria J. Gibson came to the Archives from her work with the Black Film Archive and the department of Afro-American Studies.
 When she became Director in 1995, she worked to promote the Archives and developed several projects that curated ATM holdings to a larger public.
 With funding from a National Leadership Grant from the Institute of Museum and Library Services (IMLS) and Indiana University, the Archives worked with the Digital Library Program to digitize several hundred recordings and paper artifacts from the Hoagy Carmichael collection.
 Where copyright allowed, digitized versions are now available online.
 A second, even larger digital project was undertaken when the National Endowment for the Humanities funded the Strauss Expedition Project.
 Working closely with graduate student and Laura Boulton Junior Fellow, Daniel Reed, Gibson worked to present a small portion of the enormous Laura Boulton collection through the primary digital multimedium of the time–the CD-ROM.
 The CD-ROM created a rich multi-media exhibit and educational resource that used audio, film, notes, and images from the Boulton collection to describe a 1934 expedition through West Africa.
 This multi-year project was a collaboration with the Teaching and Learning Technologies Center and involved a team of designers, programmers, and graduate students.
 The completed CD-ROM, The Straus Expedition: Musical Instruments of West Africa was finally published by Indiana University Press in 2001.
 Gibson split her time between the Archives of Traditional Music and a position as Assistant Director of the Black Film Center Archive.
 In 2000 she left Indiana University to become Dean of the College of Humanities & Social Sciences at Arkansas State University and later Provost at Northern Iowa State University.